History of the South Island line and West Island line: West Island line construction and deferral of opening

 West Island line construction work began in 2009 and expected to completed in 2014.
 Yet, MTRC revealed the deferral of construction in May 2014.
 Two entrances of Sai Ying Pun station, which are for Queen's Road West and First Street, had suffered unstable ground condition.
 The ground-freezing method was used, but it would delay the commencement of Sai Ying Pun.
 In the same month, MTRC proposed to government that West Island line would be opened as schedule, but Sai Ying Pun would not be in service for public.
 Government acknowledged and agreed with the plan.

 Commencement

 West Island line commenced on 28 December 2014 and its first Island line train departed at Kennedy Town at 0600.
 Trains had skipped Sai Ying Pun.
 This arrangement stopped when Sai Ying Pun station commenced operations on 29 March 2015.

 South Island line opened on 28 December 2016.
 First train was dispatched from South Horizons at 05:55.
+Despite the benefits of the railway, it caused controversy among bus users in both cases.
+For instance, in the former case, passengers from Wah Kwai were forced to switch to a bus via the often congested Aberdeen Tunnel (Citybus Route 70, which only runs every 20-25 minutes from Wah Kwai in the morning) to get to Central, or take the extremely slow Citybus Route 43M (which diverted to a much longer route via Victoria Road because a previous route there, Citybus Route M47, was forcibly cancelled), and lost their direct bus service to Pok Fu Lam Road including the major hospital in Southern District, Queen Mary Hospital.
+At the same time, Victoria Road passengers including Baguio Villa residents were unhappy because the M47 (every 12-15 minutes initially, and later changed to every 13-20) was more frequent than the 43M (every 20-25 minutes initially, but now every 30 minutes most of the day in 2022 after a major frequency cut, which disproportionately affects Victoria Road passengers) and it also had the advantage of "no need to transfer to Sai Ying Pun, Sheung Wan and Central").
+In the latter case, the effects were especially seen during the ongoing pandemic, which led to the cancellation of the express NWFB Route 590.
+Some routes with little or no direct overlap with the South Island Line were also reduced in frequency before the pandemic, including the aforementioned 43M as well as NWFB Route 595, a major route that South Horizons residents relied on to get to Aberdeen for shopping or other purposes (which is even reduced to every 20 minutes temporarily at at least one time.)